Sanlorng/jaudiotagger-android/README.md

 <!--This is a pure java library, you can compile the source to JAR file by yourself.-->

 <!--The compiled JAR library works on Android platform, has been tested on API level 14 and above.-->
-this fork add some methods to adapt Android Scope Storage Mode
+this fork add some methods to adapt Android Scope Storage Mode.

-usage:
+<h2>Usage</h2>
+before use this method, you should check you have been granted the uri permission

 ```
  AudioFile audioFile = AudioFileIO.read(context,uri);
 ```
-the new method now only available for read music tag;
+tips: the new method now only available for read music tag.

 <h2>Source</h2>